-> The steps of the oxidative phase of the pentose phosphate pathway
+Steps of the oxidative phase of the pentose phosphate pathway

-> The oxidative phase of the phosphogluconate pathway consists of three steps, two irreversible oxidations, the first and third reactions, and a hydrolysis.
+The oxidative phase of the phosphogluconate pathway consists of three steps, two irreversible oxidations, the first and third reactions, and a hydrolysis.

-> The oxidation of glucose 6-phosphate to 6-phosphoglucono-δ-lactone
+Oxidation of glucose 6-phosphate to 6-phosphoglucono-δ-lactone

-> In the first step of the oxidative phase, glucose 6-phosphate dehydrogenase catalyzes the oxidation of glucose 6-phosphate to 6-phosphoglucono-δ-lactone, an intramolecular ester, via the transfer of a hydride ion from carbon 1of glucose 6-phosphate to NADP+, that acts as oxidizing agent.
+In the first step of the oxidative phase, glucose 6-phosphate dehydrogenase catalyzes the oxidation of glucose 6-phosphate to 6-phosphoglucono-δ-lactone, an intramolecular ester, via the transfer of a hydride ion from carbon 1of glucose 6-phosphate to NADP+, that acts as oxidizing agent.

 Note: This reaction yields the first molecule of NADPH of the pentose phosphate pathway.